100_level100-Level Introductory and General Education Courses

 Study of land use planning from its beginnings through contemporary comprehensive and policy plans.
 The focus is on planning as a technical, political and economic process.

-View the Bulletin information.
+View the Catalog entry.

 Prerequisites: GC 225 required or junior standing or instructor permission.